 SFCC strives to provide a safe and harmonious work environment where employees are able to perform their work productively and effectively.
 Employees’ conduct should uphold the integrity and reputation of the College.
 SFCC has adopted an Employee Code of Conduct which establishes standards that all employees must follow in their dealings with other employees, students and the community at large.
 It includes specific policies on matters of importance to the College and establishes rules and standards for conduct and performance.
-Employees must be aware of, and follow, all other college policies, in addition to those set out in the Code of Conduct.
+Employees must be aware of, and follow, all other college policies, in addition to those set out in SFCC Policy 4-1 Workplace Ethics and Code of Conduct.
 Employees must also follow all local, state and federal laws in fulfilling their employment duties.
-Corrective Action or Disciplinary Action may be taken in cases where an employee does not meet conduct or performance expectations or violates any law or college policy or procedure.
-This Policy does not constitute a contract, either express or implied, between the College and its employees.
+Corrective action or disciplinary action may be taken in cases where an employee does not meet conduct or performance expectations or violates any law or college policy or procedure.
+This policy does not constitute a contract, either express or implied, between the College and its employees.
 The College may change, alter, modify or discontinue any of its policies, including this one, in accordance with College policy.

 Scope and Applicability

 This policy applies to non-instructional regular full-time and part-time employees.
 It does not apply to student employees, to probationary employees, to temporary employees, to faculty, to employees working for the College under the terms of a separate employment contract, or to individuals hired on contract to perform professional services.
-Those individuals are governed by other College Policies, including College Policy 4-41 (contract employees) and College Policy 4-44 (faculty).
+Those individuals are governed by other College policies, including SFCC Policy 4-44 Employment of Faculty.

 The College embraces the philosophy that its employees are its primary asset and therefore uses its best efforts to establish a working relationship with each employee that is stable and predictable.
 Thus, the College seeks to hire and retain all employees with clear terms and expectations.

+A. Progressive Discipline.
 To address issues of performance or conduct that involve regular non-probationary employees, the College encourages on-going honest feedback and communication between supervisors and staff.
 Therefore, the College expects a supervisor to share any conduct or performance concern with the individual employee as early and as informally as appropriate.
 For typical performance issues, the supervisor should then give the employee a reasonable opportunity to address and resolve the concern.
 If the employee fails to resolve the concern, the progressive discipline model is provided as a guideline.
 Depending on the particular circumstances and/or severity of the occurrence, any step or steps in the progressive discipline outlined in this policy may be skipped.
 A severe sanction, up to and including termination, may be appropriate for a first or subsequent offense.
-The College distinguishes between Corrective Action and Disciplinary Action.
+The College distinguishes between corrective action and disciplinary action.

+B. Corrective Action.
 Corrective Action is designed to assist employees to correct job-related performance or conduct that does not meet expected or required standards at the College.
 This level of discipline is designed to provide employees with a fair understanding of what is expected of them and an opportunity to improve their performance or correct their conduct.
-Corrective Action includes verbal coaching, formal verbal warnings and written warnings.
+Corrective action includes verbal coaching, formal verbal warnings and written warnings.

-If a verbal warning has been given to an employee and Corrective Action was not taken or in cases where the employee’s supervisor believes, after consultation with Human Resources, that more severe action is appropriate, a written warning may be issued.
+E. Written Warning.
+If a verbal warning has been given to an employee and Corrective Action was not taken or in cases where the employee’s supervisor believes, after consultation with the Office of Human Resources, that more severe action is appropriate, a written warning may be issued.
 The supervisor will meet with the employee regarding his or her performance or conduct and will issue a written warning to the employee.
 The warning will include the following:

 - a summary of basis for the warning;